-Last modified: Jan 21, 2024
+Last modified: Aug 13, 2024

 Autonomous Emergency Braking

-AEB systems use sensors such as cameras, radar, and lidar to detect potential collisions with other vehicles, pedestrians, or obstacles in the vehicle’s path.
-Suppose the system determines that a collision is imminent and the driver has not taken action to avoid it.
-In that case, the system will automatically apply the brakes to either slow down or stop the vehicle before impact.
+Autonomous Emergency Braking (AEB) systems use sensors such as cameras, radar, and lidar to detect potential collisions with vehicles, pedestrians, or obstacles in the vehicle’s path.
+If the system determines that a collision is imminent and the driver has not taken action to avoid it, the system will automatically apply the brakes to either slow down or stop the vehicle before impact.

 There are two main types of AEB systems: